Mott transition, Widom line and pseudogap in the half-filled triangular lattice Hubbard model: Methodology

 that contains, here implicitly, the hybridization function.
 Self-consistency is achieved by modifying the hybridization function until the equality

 is satisfied for each patch.
 The solution to the cluster in a bath was obtained with continuous-time auxiliary-field quantum Monte Carlo~\cite{Gull_continuous_2008, Gull:2011}.

-DCA is exact in the limit of an infinitely large clusters.
+DCA is exact in the limit of an infinitely large cluster.
 When there is no sign problem, quantum Monte Carlo solves the cluster in a bath problem in polynomial time.
 Because of the sign problem, the computational resources required scale exponentially as system size increases and temperature decreases~\cite{troyer2005computational}.
 Moreover, construction of the cluster is arbitrary and can be optimized to converge faster when there are few sites~\cite{GullFerrero:2010,SakaiSize:2012}.
-A convergence study for cluster size and geometry is presented in Sec.~\ref{sec: diagram_features-critical_values}.
-In Appendix~\ref{sec: biparticity}, we discuss how biparticity can effect the results.
-The results in the following section are obtained using the cluster labelled as $N_c=6$.
-It is accurate at high temperature according to convergence studies (see Fig.~\ref{fig: cluster_conv}) and is a good compromise in the temperature range of the MT.
+A study of cluster size and geometry is presented in Sec.~\ref{sec: diagram_features-critical_values}.
+In Appendix~\ref{sec: biparticity}, we discuss how biparticity can affect the results.
+The results in the following section are obtained using the cluster labeled as $N_c=6$.
+They are accurate at high temperature according to a cluster-size-dependent study (see Fig.~\ref{fig: cluster_conv}) and are a good compromise in the temperature range of the MT.
 Details on the estimation of errors can be found in Appendix~\ref{sec: data_compile_algo}.